How do I form a corporation in Missouri?

 Step 3: Choose a Missouri registered agent

 Every Missouri corporation must have a registered agent.
 The registered agent is responsible for accepting legal mail on the corporation’s behalf.
 A person or company with a legal Missouri residence can serve as the registered agent.
-Note that you can’t use a P.O. box for this purpose since legal mail like lawsuits must be handed to an actual person.
+Note that you can’t use a P.O. box for this purpose since legal mail, such as notifications of lawsuits, must be handed to an actual person.

 It is possible to serve as your corporation’s registered agent.
-However, registered agent information is publicly available — anyone can look it up online.
-Additionally, you must guarantee that your registered agent is present at the address specified during standard business hours.
-Serving as your own registered agent raises privacy issues and is inconvenient because it chains you to your desk.
+However, you must guarantee that your registered agent is present at the address specified during all standard business hours.
+Serving as your own registered agent raises privacy issues (such as being notified of a lawsuit in front of clients and employees) and is inconvenient because it chains you to your desk.

 Hiring a Registered Agent Service